-MCC offers a one-semester course to meet the educational needs of those seeking certification as an Emergency Medical Technician (EMT).
-This course provides an overview of the skills necessary to work as an EMT, which include patient assessment, transport, and treatment.
+Emergency Medical Technology Technician - Certificate of Completion an EMT, which include patient assessment, transport, and treatment.
 Successful completion of EMS 1118 qualifies a student for additional testing and recognition by the National Registry of Emergency Medical Technicians.
 Student must earn a grade of "C" or better and pass the final exam with a grade of 75 or better to qualify for the National Registry examination.